ratnanil/Songs/README.md

 - [x] `{start_of_grid}`
 - [x] `{end_of_grid}`

 As in the chordpro specification, all environment directives may include an optional label to identify the section.
-For example: `{start_of_verse: Verse 1}` The label must not include special characters and be seperated from the `:` with a space.
+For example: `{start_of_verse: Verse 1}` The label should not include special characters and must be seperated from the `:` with a space.

 ## How do I add chords to songs?